Michelle F. Moseley Counseling

 How to Learn More

-You can find a brief list of books and podcasts in my previous post on this topic.
+You can find a brief list of resources in my previous post on this topic.

-“Whether you’re looking grace-filled healing yourself or for others, Michelle Moseley’s workshops and seminars are a must for church leaders in every denomination today.”
+“Whether you’re looking for grace-filled healing for yourself or for others, Michelle Moseley’s workshops are a must for church leaders in every denomination today.”

 “Michelle is an excellent and supportive resource for pastors, church staff, and lay people to gain a better understanding of trauma, its causes and its consequences.
 She is sensitive to the needs of the group, well-informed, and pastoral in her approach to sharing information and clarifying how churches can do a better job at coming alongside those who have experienced trauma, as well as creating literal sanctuaries and “safe” spaces that actively work to prevent future trauma.
 I cannot recommend Michelle and her work more highly!”

 My background and experience as a trauma therapist who specializes in supporting folks who have experienced harm in faith-based spaces, and as someone who served within ministry positions, both volunteer and vocational, for approximately 15 years, makes me uniquely suited to facilitate this webinar.
-I invite you to seriously consider registering for the Mental Health for Faith Leaders Webinar.
+I invite you to seriously consider registering for the Trauma-Informed Ministry Training.
 I would be honored to help you increase your knowledge about mental health topics, and learn to create a more trauma-sensitive environment in the spaces where you lead.

 Sign-up for Michelle’s Monthly Email Newsletter to make sure you never miss a blog post